 It is certainly true, as Norris claimed on Meet the Press, that most insured Americans say they are happy with their health care plans.
 The Gallup survey mentioned above consistently found that, from 2001 to 2007, between 71-81 percent of Americans said they were "satisfied" with the total cost of health care in this country," with only 17-28 percent saying they were "dissatisfied."
 Additionally, between 65-71 percent rated their health care coverage as "excellent" or "good."

-To simply claim that Americans' happiness with their health care plans is proof that people don't want national health care, however, is grossly incompetent at best, and manipulative at worst.
+To simply claim that Americans’ happiness with their health care plans is proof that people don’t want national health care, however, is grossly incompetent at best, and manipulative at worst.
 If Norris were to provide an accurate depiction of public opinion, she would have expanded her use of data to a series of other questions.
 She would have explained that, according to the very same Gallup poll mentioned above, 73 percent of Americans feel that health care is either in a "state of crisis" or has "major problems," with only 26 percent saying there are "minor problems" or "no problems."
-Similarly, over 80 percent of Americans in the Gallup survey describe themselves as dissatisfied "with health care in the country as a whole."
-Some of the most recent data from the Pew Research Center similarly finds that, as of mid 2009, 71 percent feel that we need "fundamental changes," or to have our health system "completely rebuilt," as compared to 24 percent who only want "minor changes" in the system.
+Similarly, over 80 percent of Americans in the Pew Research Center similarly finds that, as of mid 2009, 71 percent feel that we need "fundamental changes," or to have our health system "completely rebuilt," as compared to 24 percent who only want "minor changes" in the system.

 Many might wonder how it is that people can be happy with their health care programs and yet support a major transformation in favor of government health care.
 The answer is no mystery: most Americans realize that our health care system has become a complete catastrophe for those 50 million Americans who have no health insurance.
 These people are not included in the polling numbers cynically cited by Norris and others, who claim that three-quarters of Americans are happy with their health care plans.
 The major caveat here is that the three-quarters cited by Norris entails only those Americans who already have health insurance, and excludes those cut out of basic care.
 Only someone with an active contempt for democracy would leave these people out of their discussion of public opinion, as Norris and other opponents of reform are all too happy to do.
 From their perspective, why focus on the poor at all?
 The disadvantaged are simply not a real concern for those affluent few who dominate much of our media.